-In addition to the reimbursement of the costs of training for a person with reduced capacity for work, the employer can also apply for the reimbursement of vocational training costs of a young person who was hired with the “My First Job” wage subsidy.
+An employer can apply for reimbursement of vocational training costs of a young person who was hired with the “My First Job” wage subsidy or „Regional job creation subsidy“.
 The costs will be reimbursed in the extent of 100% in this case, but the maximum reimbursement sum is 2,500 euros within two years of the employee's recruitment.

 The duration of a training course, the reimbursement of which is applied, can be up to one year.